Key takeaways:

 Not removing the whole thing

-If a skin tag accidently gets pulled off, it’s usually not a problem.
-If it bleeds, apply firm pressure for a few minutes until the bleeding stops.
-Look for signs of infection as it heals, including pain that lasts, spreading redness, or any drainage.
-If this happens, see your provider.
+If a skin tag accidentally gets pulled off, it’s usually not a problem.
+If there’s bleeding, apply firm pressure for a few minutes until the bleeding stops.

-Skin tags are common, non-cancerous skin growths.
+Skin tags are common, noncancerous skin growths.
 People may choose to remove them for cosmetic reasons or because they get caught in clothing or jewelry.
-The best way to remove skin tags is to visit your healthcare provider.
+The best way to remove a skin tag is to visit your dermatologist or another healthcare professional.
 At-home treatments don’t always work and can cause problems like a skin infection.

 Akpinar, F., et al. (2012).
 Association between acrochordons and the components of metabolic syndrome.
 European Journal of Dermatology.